Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Methodology

-\item In step 6, we check if the average load is greater than the maximum load times the threshold coefficient $\tau$.
+In step 5, the algorithm will calculate the average load of the UPFs within their assigned network slice.
+This computation is needed to assist in load balancing.
+In step 6, we check if the average load is greater than the maximum load times the threshold coefficient $\tau$.
 If this is the case, we assume all the UPFs within the matched NS are at a risk of overload.
 If the current assigned NS is overloaded, then the algorithm will check if the $UPF\_{Pool}$ in the assigned NS range has any available UPFs in step 10.
-If the assigned NS range of $UPF\_{Pool}$ runs out of UPFs, then the algorithm go to step 11 and will pull a UPF from the NS range with lower priority and elevate it to the NS range with higher priority.
+If the assigned NS range of $UPF\_{Pool}$ runs out of UPFs, then the algorithm goes to step 11 and pulls a UPF from the NS range with lower priority and elevates it to the NS range with higher priority.
 Otherwise, the algorithm will go to step 12 and directly pull a UPF from the UPF pool in the assigned NS range (which could include the just elevated UPF), push it to the matched NS, and assign the UE to the UPF.
 Thereafter, the flow goes back to Step 3 as described above.

-\item On the other hand, if in step 6 the average load is less than the maximum load times $\tau$, the algorithm will go to step 7 and calculate the $F(x)$ value according to Eq.(9) for every UPF within the assigned NS and pre-assign the UE to the UPF, which has a minimum $F(x)$.
+On the other hand, if in step 6 the average load is less than the maximum load times $\tau$, the algorithm will go to step 7 and calculate the $F(x)$ value according to Eq.(9) for every UPF within the assigned NS and pre-assign the UE to the UPF, which has a minimum $F(x)$.
 "Pre-assign" means that the UE is temporally and logically assigned to the UPF for calculating the new average load $\overline\theta_{new}$.

-\item Then, in step 8, the algorithm will check if $\overline\theta_{new}$ is less than the maximum load times $\tau$.
+Then, in step 8, the algorithm will check if $\overline\theta_{new}$ is less than the maximum load times $\tau$.
 If yes, the algorithm will go to step 9 and the UE will be physically assigned the UPF, which has the minimum $F(x)$, and then go back to Step 3.
 Otherwise, we will go to step 10 because this is a case where potentially all the UPFs within the assigned NS have the risk of overload, and hence will perform the same steps as described before for the overload case.

-\end{itemize} In our algorithm, every UE in the $UE_waitlist$ is supposed to scan all the UPFs within the matched network slice.
-Therefore, the runtime complexity of our algorithm is non-linear and denoted by $O(nr)$, where $n$ indicates the number of UE and $r$ indicates the number of UPF. \fi
+In our algorithm, every UE in the $UE_waitlist$ is supposed to scan all the UPFs within the matched network slice.
+Therefore, the runtime complexity of our algorithm is non-linear and denoted by $O(nr)$, where $n$ indicates the number of UE and $r$ indicates the number of UPFs. \fi

 \else